ToniWonKanobi/theoveranalyzed.net/posts/2016/1/27/macbookless-part-iii-maybe-for-a-while.md

 Well, Turns Out&trade; it's not quite that simple.

-After hours of research on several popular benchmark websites, as well as advice from a few [popular](https://marco.org/2014/10/16/retina-imac-vs-mac-pro "Marco's advice for iMa vs Mac Pro") [bloggers](http://www.anandtech.com/show/7603/mac-pro-review-late-2013/4 "Anand on the Mac Pro vs iMac"), I've discovered this:
+After hours of research on several popular benchmark websites, as well as advice from a few [popular][9] [bloggers][10], I've discovered this:

 *For whatever multi-threaded performance the Mac Pro's gain with 12-core chipsets, they give that up and more in single-threaded performance.*
 <!-- {.takehome} -->